Sidney-Bernardin/bungo/README.md

-# d2-api-client
+# desting-2-api-client
-A client library got the official destiny 2 api.
+A client library for the official destiny 2 api.